-University Honors and Mountain Lion Honors students enter as a cohort, taking a special section of the First-Year Seminar, called Gray Matters, designed specifically for them (ID 1010 for freshmen and ID 3010 for transfer and continuing students).
+University Honors and Mountain Lion Honors students enter as a cohort, taking a special section of the First-Year Seminar, called Gray Matters, designed specifically for them (GPS 1010 for freshmen and GPS 3010 for continuing students).
 In the spring semester of their first year in the Program, students take an Honors Dedicated section of Public Speaking (COMM 2100).
 During their next three years, University Honors students enroll in at least three Honors Dedicated and/or Designated courses; Honors Dedicated courses are small sections of courses reserved especially for them while Honors Designated courses allow Honors credit to be earned by arranging distinctive course requirements in classes selected by the student.
-Finally, both University and Mountain Lion Honors students return together for a senior-level Honors Capstone Seminar (ID 4950) or students may also choose to take an approved departmental capstone course in their major.
+Finally, University Honors students register for their Honors Senior Thesis (ID 4950) and Mountain Lion Honors students register for their departmental capstone course in their major.

 Students selcted as part of the 2016 honors cohort can sign up for an "honors only" orientation scheduled for Saturday, April 16, 2016.
 If you have received a letter of acceptance into the University or Mountain Lion Honors programs and wish to attend the April 16 orientation, please click HERE.